Image & Video APIs

 Once you've selected the asset to fit into the component, apply the named transformation to it.

-2. Applying the named transformation: Generate the delivery URL for the docs/wines image with the hero_image named transformation applied:
+1. Use an SDK helper method to generate the HTML image tag that includes the delivery URL for the docs/winter_fashion image with the dark_text_overlay named transformation applied:

 Hero image